NexGenCloud/hyperstack-sdk-python/docs/UserPermissionApi.md

 List User Permissions

 Retrieves a list of permissions granted to a specific user within your organization.
 Provide the ID of the user in the path.
-For additional information on user permissions, [click here](https://infrahub-doc.nexgencloud.com/docs/api-reference/auth-resources/permission/list-user-permissions).
+For additional information on user permissions, [click here](https://docs.hyperstack.cloud/docs/api-reference/auth-resources/permission/list-user-permissions).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack